-We're counting down the top 100 off-road tracks and destinations in Australia for 2017, voted on by you, the adventure travel community!
+We've counted down the top 100 off-road tracks and destinations in Australia, voted on by you, the adventure travel community!
 Read part two of the countdown to discover which locations and journeys took out places 75 to 51.

 75 - Karlamilyi (Rudall River) National Park, WA